cguintob/BTL_humidity_code/README.md

 NOTE: When you execute this command, the sensor will *not* appear to be collecting measurements; however, it is.
-Check the serial monitor on the Arduino interface to be sure, or execture `sensorData.py` to see the values printed to the screen.
+Check the serial monitor on the Arduino interface to be sure, or execute `sensorData.py` to see the values printed to the screen.

 NOTE: `aht10.ino` can collect measurements indefinitely or after a set amount of